 Equally if there is a member of your party who has some form of disability, we have some properties in Portugal which are all on one level with few if any steps, and some are wheel-chair friendly.
 A local company also hires specific equipment for the disabled, so we hope to be able to assist you with any enquiries you may have.

 You can order one of these on your booking form.
 It is useful for tiding you over if you have a late arrival time.
 Generally speaking, the parcel contents include mineral water, milk, bread rolls, butter, eggs, marmalade, fruit, tea, coffee, sugar, salt and pepper, and matches.
 Cleaning materials, washing up liquid and rubbish bags are usually provided free of charge.

 It is very important that you protect yourself against liability in the event of cancellation, and to cover medical expenses, repatriation and losses on holiday.
-You will find details on our site of a travel insurance scheme we recommend, valid only for those resident in the UK, but if you do not take this, you must provide details of alternative insurance of equal or higher cover.
-Although some credit cards do offer some protection, please check as such cover is often limited.
+Although some credit cards do offer some protection, please check as such cover can be more limited.